 However, the apostle well remembered their personal history, from which he knew that they were true Christians notwithstanding their present delusion.
 And delusion it was, hence the term “bewitched”—the Greek word being translated here has the idea of being misled by fascination or persuasive charm, which the Judaisers excelled at1.

 They had been made free—liberated by Christ (5:1);

 They belonged to the free “Jerusalem which is above,” the mother of all true Christians (4:26) (i.e. they belonged to the Gospel kingdom of Christ and its freedom from Law-works);

 Christ had redeemed them from the curse of the law (3:13);

-Paul would not have affirmed that all the above was true of these Galatian Christians if they had lost their salvation, or were in danger of losing it.
-No, they had not fallen from their state of grace when they were bewitched by the Judaisers.
+Paul would not have affirmed that all these things were true of these Galatians if they had lost their salvation, or if they were in danger of losing it.
+No, they had not fallen from their state of grace while being deceived by the Judaisers.

 True Christians are distinguished as those who are brought out of error by exposure to the truth.
 They have the Holy Spirit as their teacher, and God brings them to a better understanding by sending them faithful witnesses in the form of preachers, friends, pastors, books, tracts, and so on.